niplav/site/increasing.md

 a night (I usually sleep ~8 hours if uninterrupted).

-I friend of mine with a long-term chronic illness, also a long-term meditator, tells me he sleep ~6-7 hours per night, at around 2 hours of meditation a day.
+I friend of mine with a long-term chronic illness, also a long-term meditator, tells me he sleeps ~6-7 hours per night, at around 2 hours of meditation a day.

 ### Behavioral Interventions